e-kwsm/effmass/docs/source/Related packages.rst

 Depending on the functionality and level of approximation you are looking for, it may be that one of the packages listed below will suit your needs better.

-`vasppy <https://github.com/bjmorgan/vasppy>`_: This is installed as a dependancy of `effmass`.
+`vasppy <https://github.com/bjmorgan/vasppy>`_: This is installed as a dependency of `effmass`.
 Calculates the effective mass using a least-squares quadratic fit for parabolic dispersions.

 `sumo <https://github.com/SMTG-UCL/sumo>`_: Calculates the effective mass using a least-squares fit for parabolic and non-parabolic dispersions.

 `emc <https://github.com/afonari/emc>`_: Calculates the effective mass *tensor* using a finite-difference method for parabolic dispersions.

-`pymatgen <http://pymatgen.org>`_: This is installed as a dependancy of `effmass`.
+`pymatgen <http://pymatgen.org>`_: This is installed as a dependency of `effmass`.
 Calculates an average effective mass *tensor* for non-parabolic dispersions with multiple bands and extrema.
 Also calculates the Seebeck effective mass as defined `here <https://perso.uclouvain.be/geoffroy.hautier/wp-content/papercite-data/pdf/gibbs2017.pdf>`_.

 `mstar <https://github.com/rubel75/mstar>`_: Effective mass calculator using k.p perturbation theory.
 Assumes parabolicity; provides the conductivity effective mass tensor at band edge.
 The advantage of this code is that it does not require a DFT calculation along the high symmetry paths in reciprocal space.